remnrem/luna-doc/docs/ref/ms.md

 ## --kmer

-_Apply state sequence permutation analysis across multiple individiuals and assess group differences_
+_Apply state sequence permutation analysis across multiple individuals and assess group differences_

 As well as applied within individual, the `kmer` option can be run "stand-alone", on the output from `write-states` from the `MS` command, if they are concatenated into a single file.
-The permutation occurs within individual, but the statistics (i.e. enrochment of specific k-mers) are aggregated across all people.
+The permutation occurs within individual, but the statistics (i.e. enrichment of specific k-mers) are aggregated across all people.
 In addition, if a binary phenotype is specified (via `phe`), then these statistics are calculated separately for _CASES_ (phenotype == 1) and _CONTROLS_